ssloy/tinyraycaster/README.md

 make
 ```

-You can open the project in Gitpod, a free online dev evironment for GitHub:
+You can open the project in Gitpod, a free online dev environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ssloy/tinyraycaster)